DCN-FAU-AvH/.github/profile/README.md

-# Welcome to the DCN-FAU github
+# Welcome to the DCN-AvH-FAU github

 Also take a look at our website https://dcn.nat.fau.eu/.